RashSR/Exasol-Preprocessor-Temporal/README.md

 **Note:** Due to its prototype nature this implementation does not support all possible SQL commands.
 Each successful query is confirmed with a status message e.g. how many rows are affected by this change.

 One of the main feature of this tool is to retrieve outdated data.
 For this, a *SELECT* query needs to be extended by a *AS OF SYSTEM TIME* clause.
-This looks like *SELECT <column_name> FROM <table_name> AS OF SYSTEM TIME 'YYYY-MM-DD HH:mm';*
+This should look like *SELECT <column_name> FROM <table_name> AS OF SYSTEM TIME 'YYYY-MM-DD HH:mm';*

 If historical data storage is no longer required, the preprocessor can be deactivated with the following command *ALTER SESSION SET sql_preprocessor_script = mypreprocessor;*